 Although the interference tube is necessary to achieve the extreme directionality of a shotgun microphone, it also requires an already directional capsule.

 Supercardioid and hypercardioid capsules are the base of the vast majority of shotgun microphones.
 Starting with these highly directional polar patterns makes for better directionality in the shotgun mic.

-Although the lobar pattern does show multiple lobes of sensitivity, it is certainly a unidirectional pattern, having the greatest sensitivity on-axis.
+Although the lobar pattern shows multiple lobes of sensitivity, it is certainly a unidirectional pattern with the greatest sensitivity on-axis.

 Works On The Pressure-Gradient Principle

 As previously mentioned, shotgun mics are built with hypercardioid or supercardioid capsules.
 The capsules with these polar patterns work on the pressure-gradient principle, which states that both sides of their diaphragms be open to external sound pressure.